msuhanov/regf/Windows registry file format specification.md

 When implementing the structure defined above in a program, keep in mind that a compiler may pack the *Virtualization control flags* and *User flags* bit fields in a different way.
 In C, two or more bit fields inside an integer may be packed right-to-left, so the first bit field defined in an integer may reside in the less significant (right) bits.
 In debug symbols for Windows, the *UserFlags* field is defined before the *VirtControlFlags* field exactly for this reason (however, these fields are written to a file in the order indicated in the table above).

 ##### Flags
-As of Windows XP (prior to SP3), the first 4 bits are reserved for user flags (set via the *NtSetInformationKey()* call), and other bits have the following meaning:
+At the time of Windows XP (prior to SP3), the first 4 bits are reserved for user flags (set via the *NtSetInformationKey()* call), and other bits have the following meaning:

 Mask|Name|Description
 ---|---|---